-Here at Erase Cosmetics, we have some natural ingredients in our instant facelift cream and our arnica eye-cream.
-We have endeavoured to formulate our products using both laboratory formulated and natural products that will be of overall benefit.
+In Erase Cosmetics we have natural ingredients.
+Our instant facelift cream and our arnica eye-cream have been formulated using both laboratory formulated and natural products that will be of overall benefit.

 We do not promote our products as being completely natural.
 But please read on about what we have learned in our research.